-As always, I hope you enjoy today’s holidays and observances, a music link to Rhinna feat.
-Drake; factoids of interest for this day in history, having a ludibund pet to enjoy and a relevant quote by Winston Churchill on the Irish, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Post Malone, factoids of interest for this day in history, the fact that you do not suffer from metrophobia, a relevant quote from Ethiopian Prime Minister Hailemariam Desalegn on the International Criminal Court, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2016 Number One Song— the number one song in 2016 on a run of 9 weeks in that position “Work” by Rihanna feat.
-Drake.
-Here is a recording of the song: https://www.youtube.com/watch?v=HL1UzIK-flA
+3. 2018 Number One Song— the number one song in 2018 on a current run of 5 weeks in that position was “Rockstar” by Post Malone feat.
+Savage.
+Here is a recording of the song: https://www.youtube.com/watch?v=UceaB4D0jpo

-4. Word of the Day—today’s word of the day is “ludibund” which means playful which describes puppies to a tee.
+4. Word of the Day—today’s word of the day is “metrophobia” which means a fear of poetry which fortunately the Alaskanpoet is free from.

 On this day in:

-Reflections on being Irish: “We have always found the Irish a bit odd.
-They refuse to be English.”
-Winston Churchill Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
-Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.
+Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History..

 Alaskanpoet for Hire, Poems to Admire

 The Perfect Gift, All Recipients to Receive Lasting Lift